Imagen dinámica

 On the other hand, when we enlarge an image, we face different but equally important challenges.
 Unexpected empty spaces may appear, lines can lose their strength, and grays generated by textures may lighten, altering the original composition.

 It’s important to clarify that these concepts shouldn’t limit you to creating only simple drawings.
-The key is finding a balance between artistic expression and technical functionality.
+The key is to find a balance between artistic expression and technical functionality.
 Enjoy drawing in your style, add the details that you’re passionate about and that give personality to your creations.
 However, keep in mind that at some point you’ll face situations where reduction and definition will be crucial.

-Instead of seeing this as an obstacle, take advantage to explore and perfect your skills here.
+Instead of seeing this as an obstacle, take advantage of it to explore and perfect your skills here.
 Consider these challenges as opportunities to grow as an artist and expand your technical repertoire.
 Constant practice will allow you to anticipate how your works will look in different formats and resolutions, avoiding unpleasant surprises in the production process.

 Remember, the goal is to continue enjoying the creative process while developing the ability to adapt to the technical requirements that will inevitably arise in your artistic career.
 With time and practice, you’ll achieve a perfect balance between your creative vision and the technical demands of the digital medium.